syngenta/acai-python-docs/acai_aws/docs/apigateway/configuration-details.md

 # Apigateway Configuration Details

-If you are looking for a more customized application, you can review the full litany of configuration options below.
-This will give you the greatest control on how you python application will run.

-The router is the core of the apigateway event handler and will automatically route based on the way your project is configured.
-Most of the time, there is no need to manage lists of routes matched to files or exports; all that is required is that you create a file in the location or pattern configured to hold your endpoints and the router will automatically find it.
+The router is will automatically route based structure of your files.
+There is no need to manage lists of routes matched to files or exports; all that is required is that you create a file in the location or pattern configured to hold your endpoints and the router will automatically find it.